- AUTHORITY, PURPOSE, JURISDICTION, AND APPLICATION

 1.

-Whenever any vacant lot, parcel, or tract of land is annexed into the City of Broken Arrow, said territory shall be classified as "A-1," Agricultural District; provided that any portion of such lot, parcel, or tract of land designated as 100-year floodplain shall be classified as "FD," Floodplain District.
+Whenever any vacant property is annexed into the City of Broken Arrow, the property shall be zoned as "AG," agricultural district.
+In addition, any portion of such property designated as 100-year floodplain shall be classified as "FD," floodplain district.

 2.

-Whenever any individual lot or parcel, or any unplatted tract of land that is occupied by a lawful existing use and a viable structure is annexed into the City of Broken Arrow, said territory may be assigned a zoning classification by the City Council which zoning classification most closely corresponds to the actual primary use of said tract of land.
-This zoning classification shall be joined with the prefix "A" to indicate the transitional nature of the assigned zoning.
+Whenever any individual unplatted property is occupied by a lawful existing use and a viable structure is annexed into the City of Broken Arrow, the property may be assigned a zoning district by the City Council that most closely corresponds to the actual primary use of the property.

 3.

-Whenever any platted subdivision of land is annexed into the City of Broken Arrow, and (a) any lot or block thereof is occupied by a lawful existing use and viable structure, and (b) said use is in conformity with the City's adopted comprehensive plan, then said subdivision may be assigned a zoning classification by the City Council which zoning classification most closely corresponds to the actual primary use of the occupied portion of the subdivision.
-No transitional prefix "A" need be used.
-Any vacant lots may be built upon thereafter under the applicable Building Codes, setback and other requirements associated with that zoning and without the requirement to apply for the same zoning category without the transitional prefix.
+Whenever any platted subdivision of land is annexed into the City of Broken Arrow, and (a) any lot or block of the annexed land is occupied by a lawful existing use and viable structure, and (b) said use is in conformity with the Broken Arrow Next Comprehensive Plan, then the subdivision may be assigned a zoning district by the City Council that most closely corresponds to the actual primary use of the occupied portion of the subdivision.
+Any vacant lots may be built upon after annexation under the applicable building codes, this ordinance, and other requirements of the City.

 4.

-The Department of Community Development shall investigate and recommend the most appropriate zoning classification for consideration by the City Council.
-The determination of the most appropriate recommendation shall be that classification having the least density, but allowing the primary use to be a lawful and conforming use by right.
-In the event more than one recommendation would meet this requirement, the determination of the appropriate recommendation will be made in accordance with the zoning classification that would have the fewest significant, non-conforming physical requirements.
-Provided that the City Council retains the right to annex occupied land and assign an "A-1" Agricultural District as the transitional zoning category.
+The Community Development Director shall investigate and recommend the most appropriate zoning district for consideration by the City Council.
+The determination of the most appropriate recommendation shall be that district having the least density, but allowing the primary use to be a lawful and conforming use by right.
+In the event more than one recommendation would meet this requirement, the determination of the appropriate recommendation will be made in accordance with the zoning district that would have the fewest significant, nonconforming physical requirements.

 5.

-All such property, regardless of the transitional zoning classification, shall be subject to all provisions of this ordinance.
-Annexed territory shall remain within the transitional zoning classification assigned at the time of annexation until rezoned to another classification in the manner prescribed by law.
+All such property shall be subject to all provisions of this ordinance.
+Annexed territory shall remain within the zoning district assigned at the time of annexation until rezoned to another classification in the manner prescribed in Section 6-3-4.2, Zoning Map Amendment (Rezoning).

 6.